 Decide whether you were as ‘in control’ of your mind and thoughts as you would like to be;

-Practice recognising your thoughts and emotions and then practice controlling them so that they work to your advantage;
+Make a habit of controlling your thoughts so that they work to your advantage;

-If you feel that your emotions are taking control, take a step back, breath and give yourself time before you react.
+If you feel that your emotions are taking control, take a step back, breath and give yourself time to think before you react.